 Funding Options for Rehab Treatment

-Some of the main options for rehab treatment includes private healthcare insurance and personal funding.
+Some of the main options for rehab treatment include private healthcare insurance and personal funding.

-We accept payment from private insurance companies which include rehab treatment in their cover.
+We accept payments from private insurance companies, which include rehab treatment in their cover.
 This can be a great way to fund private rehab.

 Speak to our admissions team to learn more about funding private rehab treatment or about our admissions process.